brandonreiley/ClassGradebookSoftware/README.md

 What is Gradebook Software?
 Gradebook software automates grade tracking, performance assessment and monitoring of student attendance and provides easy access to synchronized data for teachers, principals and school administrators.

-In this gradebook we will provide services to the user such as adding assignment, edit assignment, list assignment and remove assignment.
+In this gradebook we will provide services to the user such as adding assignments, editing assignments, listing assignments and removing assignments.

 The assignName attribute holds the name of an assignment and is of data type String.
 The assignID attribute holds the attached Identification number of an assignment and is of datatype int.
 The assignPercentage attribute is used to hold the percentage an assignment has for the total grade and is of datatype double.
 The assignDescription attribute is used to hold a description of an assignment; it uses a String datatype